thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 .. |interp_method_caption| replace::

-  Performance of interpolation methods as compared using variations in the *SNRe* for 2D sinc interpolation using either Nelder-Mead simplex or regular-step gradient descent, parabolic interpolation, cosine interpolation, or no interpolation.
+  Performance of interpolation methods is shown by comparing variations in the *SNRe* for 2D sinc interpolation using either Nelder-Mead simplex or regular-step gradient descent, parabolic interpolation, cosine interpolation, or no interpolation.
   a) TM phantom axial *SNRe* with no regularization, b) TM phantom lateral *SNRe* with no regularization,